scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 Figure :ref:`lstm` illustrates the proposed architecture and summarizes the detail involved in the structure.

 A combined RNN and CNN was trained to predict the probability that a user will order a product at each timestep.
+A time step was defined by the composition of the basket and the store location on the map (see Figure 2).
 The RNN is a single-layer LSTM and the CNN is a 6-layer causal CNN with dilated convolutions.
 The last layer is a fully-connected layer which makes the classification.
 The CNN was used as a feature extractor and the LSTM network as a sequential learning.